 Frog is a word that can be used as a verb.
 In this sense, "to frog" means "to rip out stitches."
 When used this way, the word is slang and it is also a play on words.
 It pays tribute to our amphibious friends, the frogs, and their choruses of "ribbit, ribbit, ribbit".
 When you discover a mistake in your crochet work, you rip it, rip it, rip it.
 So, you frog it.

 Frogging in crochet refers to the act of ripping out stitches that you have already crocheted.
 One of the biggest differences between knitting and crochet is that it's easy really easy to frog crochet, allowing you to go back to where a mistake is and quickly fix it.
 In contrast, the structure of knit fabric makes it a more difficult craft to frog.

 Why Do You Frog Crochet?

 There are a couple of reasons that you might frog your crochet work.
 The main one is to repair errors but a secondary reason is to reclaim yarn from a project you don't want anymore.

 Frogging to Repair Errors

-The most common reason to frog crochet, of course, is that you have made a mistake in your crochet, and you want to go back and fix it.
+The most common reason to frog crochet to go back and fix a mistake.
 How often you frog depends on what kind of a crafter you are.
 If you are a perfectionist in your work, then you may frog crochet often in order to get each stitch looking perfect.
-If you are more about the process than the end product, you might sometimes leave mistakes in your work, in which case you will frog less.
-Of course, as a beginner, you might have to frog more often than you will when you get more experience.
-Either way, there will certainly be times that you see a major boo-boo in your stitching and you need to fix it to move forward ... which means that you need to "rip it, rip it" back to where the mistake is and start over there.
+If you are more about the process than the end product, you might sometimes leave mistakes in your work and frog less.
+Beginners usually have to frog more often than more experienced crocheters.
+Either way, there will certainly be times that you see a major mistake in your stitching and you need to fix it to move forward.

 Frogging to Reclaim Yarn